 Culture & Diversity

-Many Voices, Views, and Backgrounds Incubate Big Ideas
+Many Voices, Views, & Backgrounds Incubate Big Ideas

-Wisconsin MBA students from around the block and around the world become a force for good.
+Wisconsin Full-Time MBA students from around the world become a force for good.
 And big ideas forged from individual passions drive progress and innovation.

 Today’s spotlight on racial and social injustice is our call to action.
-We aim to be a safe harbor with respect, authenticity, and growth—in and out of the classroom.
+We aim to be a safe harbor with respect, authenticity, and growth—inside and outside the classroom.

 Students of Color